Kenny Dalglish: Blackburn Rovers

 Dalglish returned to management in October 1991 at Second Division Blackburn Rovers who had recently been purchased by multi-millionaire Jack Walker.
 By the turn of 1992 they were top of the Second Division, and then suffered a dip in form before recovering to qualify for the playoffs, during which Dalglish led Blackburn into the new Premier League by beating Leicester City 1–0 in the Second Division play-off final at Wembley.
 The resulting promotion meant that Blackburn were back in the top flight of English football for the first time since 1966.
-In the 1992 close season, Dalglish signed Southampton's Alan Shearer for a British record fee of £3.5 million.
+In the 1992 pre-season, Dalglish signed Southampton's Alan Shearer for a British record fee of £3.5 million.
 Despite a serious injury which ruled Shearer out for half the season, Dalglish achieved fourth position with the team in the first year of the new Premier League.
 The following year, Dalglish failed in an attempt to sign Roy Keane.
 Blackburn finished two positions higher the following season, as runners-up to Manchester United.
 By this time, Dalglish had added England internationals Tim Flowers and David Batty to his squad.

 At the start of the 1994–95 season Dalglish paid a record £5 million for Chris Sutton, with whom Shearer formed an effective strike partnership.
 By the last game of the season, both Blackburn and Manchester United were in contention for the title.
 Blackburn had to travel to Liverpool, and Manchester United faced West Ham United in London.
 Blackburn lost 2–1, but still won the title since United failed to win in London.
 The title meant that Dalglish was only the fourth football manager in history to lead two different clubs to top-flight league championships in England, after Tom Watson, Herbert Chapman and Brian Clough.
-Dalglish became Director of Football at Blackburn in June 1995.
-He left the club at the start of the 1996–97 season after a disappointing campaign under his replacement, Ray Harford.
+Dalglish became director of football at Blackburn in June 1995.
+He left the club at the start of the 1996–97 season after a disappointing campaign under his replacement and former assistant manager, Ray Harford.

 Following his departure from Blackburn Dalglish was appointed for a brief spell as an "international talent scout" at his boyhood club Rangers.
 He was reported as having played a central role in the signing of Chile international Sebastián Rozental.